Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: October 2, 2025

-Relative to the use of unmanned aerial systems
+Relative to the Use of Unmanned Aerial Systems

-Establishes regulations for unmanned aerial systems use in Massachusetts.
+Proposed legislation addressing unmanned aerial systems use in Massachusetts.

 Last action: January 15, 2026